-- 1) ADODRs will need to upload the signed accomplishment reports to the Field Operations Cooperative Agreements Work Plan Management Site.
-Save the files in the .pdf format. - 2) Bundle the accomplishment reports for PD-CAPS into one file. - Please note: Only accomplishment reports funded by the Pest Detection line item should be handled in this manner.
-Do not bundle accomplishment reports funded by different line items. - 3) The ADODR will then upload the bundled .pdf to the following site (Field Operations Cooperative Agreements Work Plan Management Site) by clicking the "Upload Accomp Report" button and following the steps.
-Once completed, Field Operations will be notified that an accomplishment report has been submitted for review.
+- ADODRs will need to upload the signed accomplishment reports to the Field Operations Cooperative Agreements Work Plan Management Site.
+Save the files in the .pdf format. - 2) The ADODR will then upload the .pdf files to the following site (Field Operations Cooperative Agreements Work Plan Management Site) by clicking the "Upload Accomp Report" button and following the steps.
+Once completed, Field Operations will be notified that an accomplishment report has been submitted for review. - 3) Both the ADODR and NOM should refer to the CAPS Accountability Report on the CAPS R&C website before signing off on the final Accomplishment Report.
+The Accountability Report matches the information in the Survey Summary Form with data entered into the National Agricultural Pest Information System (NAPIS), and is an indicator of the fulfillment of the cooperative agreement.